Find AA Meetings in Georgia

-Georgia's AA community spans 214 cities with meetings held daily at churches, community centers, and online.
-Whether you're searching for AA meetings near you, looking for a specific meeting type, or exploring online AA meetings and AA Zoom meetings across Georgia, our directory connects you with local AA groups ready to welcome newcomers and support long-term recovery.
+Georgia's AA community includes 1,006 meetings across 221 cities, held daily at churches, community centers, and online.
+Whether you're looking for a meeting near you, a specific format, or an online or Zoom option anywhere in Georgia, this directory lists local AA groups that are open to newcomers and people at every stage of recovery.

 Online